Storage rings as detectors for relic gravitational-wave background ?: Stochastic relic gravitational-wave background

-The r.h.s. of (\ref{label6.10}) does not depend on the length of the the machine circumference.
-Therefore, the rate of the shrinkage of the machine circumference should be universal for all storage rings with any radii.

-From the comparison of (\ref{label6.10}) with (\ref{label6.8}) one can conclude that the relation between the amplitudes $h_0$ and $h^{\rm gw}_0$, given by Eq.(\ref{label2.7}), is retained for the stochastic relic gravitational--wave background incoming on the plane of the machine circumference from all quarters of the Universe.
+From the comparison of (\ref{eq:5.8}) with (\ref{eq:5.8}) one can conclude that the relation between the amplitudes $h_0$ and $h^{\rm gw}_0$, given by Eq.(\ref{eq:2.12}), is preserved for the stochastic relic gravitational-wave background incoming on the plane of the machine circumference from all quarters of the Universe.

-Thus, within our phenomenological approach to the description of the stochastic relic gravitational--wave background the interaction of the stochastic relic gravitational--wave background, incoming on the plane of the machine circumference from all quarters of the Universe, with the storage ring does not destroy the shrinkage of the machine circumference of the storage ring, observed in \cite{MT00}.
-Formally, this is due to the phenomenon of the shrinkage of the machine circumference is of the second order in gravitational wave interactions.